 Fluoride Options at the Dentist

 Fluoridation of the water supply is only one of three fluoride therapies that dentists and other oral health providers recommend.
-During routine preventive visits, dentists will recommend that you have a fluoride varnish treatment, such as Colgate® PreviDent® Varnish (Rx only), following your prophylaxis treatment or root planing and scaling appointment.
+During routine preventative visits, dentists may recommend that you have a fluoride varnish treatment following your prophylaxis treatment or root planing and scaling appointment.